alexander-vitishchenko/hc3-to-mqtt/README.md

         <br><br>
     </li>
     <li>
-        Make sure you added "MQTT" integration to your Home Assistant instance as described <a href="https://www.home-assistant.io/integrations/mqtt">here</a>.
+        Make sure you have "MQTT" integration added and configured your Home Assistant instance, as <a href="https://www.home-assistant.io/integrations/mqtt">described here</a>.
         <br><br>
     </li>
     <li>